bertvv/ansible-role-dhcp/README.md

 This role is able to set (some) global options, and to specify subnet declarations.

-See the [test playbook](tests/test.yml) for a working example of a DHCP server with two subnets.
+See the test playbook (see below) for a working example of a DHCP server with two subnets.
 This section is mainly a reference of all supported options.

 ### Global options